yuriyward/NewName/PRIVACY.md

 - **No tracking or analytics**: We don't monitor your behavior or usage patterns
 - **Open source**: Our entire codebase is publicly available for audit

+---

+**🎯 SINGLE PURPOSE STATEMENT**

+NewName's sole purpose is: **Intelligent, context-aware file renaming for Chrome downloads.**

+All data collection directly supports this purpose.
+We do NOT:
+- ❌ Sell or share your data with third parties
+- ❌ Use data for advertising, profiling, or tracking
+- ❌ Collect data for unrelated purposes

+---

 ## Data We Collect

 ### 1. Page Context (Optional, for AI Features)

-To provide intelligent filename suggestions, NewName captures limited page information when you visit websites:
+To provide intelligent filename suggestions, NewName captures limited page information when you visit websites.

+**User Consent Required:**
+- You must explicitly consent during setup before any page context is captured
+- A detailed disclosure explains what data is collected and why
+- You can decline consent and use manual renaming mode instead
+- Consent can be revoked anytime in Settings

 **What we collect:**
 - Page title (`document.title`)